gammasim/simtools/docs/source/guidelines.rst

 Python version
 ==============

-Gammasim-tools is currently developed for Python 3.9.
+The gammasim-tools package is currently developed for Python 3.9.

 Code formatting